stin911/Semantic-Segmentation/README.md

 # SemanticSegmentation
 Example of building a model for semantic segmentation.
-Folder structure:
+Currently, it used the Carvana dataset from kaggle Folder structure:
 - AbstractClass:contains abstract/istance class defined
 - DataLoader: contains dataloader defined for the dataset used